EarthVision/Towny2-Docs/README.md

 Removes a nation from your enemy list.
 Only usable by the nation owner.

 #### /nation leave
 Leaves the nation your town is a part of.
-Only usable by town mayors.
+Only usable by town mayors within a nation.